Richard Roth (politician)

-Richard Dale Roth (born November 6, 1950) is an American politician currently serving in the California State Senate.
-A Democrat, he represents the 31st Senate District, encompassing northwestern Riverside County, including the cities of Corona, Eastvale, Jurupa Valley, Moreno Valley, Norco, Perris, and Riverside.
+Richard Dale Roth (born November 6, 1950) is an American politician who previously served in the California State Senate from 2012 to 2024.
+A Democrat, he represented the 31st Senate District, encompassing northwestern Riverside County, including the cities of Corona, Eastvale, Jurupa Valley, Moreno Valley, Norco, Perris, and Riverside.

 Prior to being elected to the state senate in 2012, Roth served as a major general in the United States Air Force, and as a practicing attorney.

 Early life

 Roth was born on November 6, 1950, in Columbus, Ohio, and graduated from Ada High School (Ada, Ohio) in 1968, where he played in the band and was elected president of his junior class and the student council.
 He went on to Miami University (Ohio), majored in political science, minored in chemistry and enlisted in the ROTC program.
 After a less-than-perfect eye exam kept him from flight school, Roth set his sights on the Air Force Judge Advocate General's Corps (JAG) and earned his J.D. degree from Emory University in 1974.